TheWizard012631/linux_alias/README.md

 	C:\Users\user\AppData\Roaming>setx PATH "%PATH%;%APPDATA%\linux_alias"

-You can also do it system-wide
+You can also add it system-wide

 	C:\Users\user\AppData\Roaming>setx /M PATH "%PATH%;%APPDATA%\linux_alias"

+## Notes

+- nano will only work if you have bash on your system.